 The Bank's operations are primarily located in Kazakhstan.
-Consequently, the Bank is exposed to the economic and financial markets of the Kazakhstan, which display emerging-market characteristics.
-The legal, tax and regulatory frameworks continue development, but are subject to varying interpretations and frequent changes which together with other legal and fiscal impediments contribute to the challenges faced by entities operating in Kazakhstan.
-In addition, the first months of 2020 have seen significant global market turmoil triggered by the outbreak of the coronavirus.
-Together with other factors, this has resulted in a sharp decrease in the oil price and the stock market indices, as well as a continuing depreciation of the Kazakhstan tenge.
-These developments are further increasing the level of uncertainty in the Kazakhstan business environment.
+Consequently, the Bank is exposed to the economic and financial markets of Kazakhstan, which display emerging market characteristics.
+Legal, tax and regulatory frameworks continue to develop, but are subject to varying interpretations and frequent changes that, together with other legal and fiscal impediments, contribute to the challenges faced by entities operating in Kazakhstan.